Terms and conditions

 Manufacturers have increasingly redirected their capabilities towards AI-related technologies, reducing the availability of traditional memory components like DRAM and flash.

-Price per request
+Price per enquiry

-With the expectation of considerable price fluctuations, we hereby give notice that in the future we may be forced to adjust prices individually per request.
+With the expectation of considerable price fluctuations, we hereby give notice that in the future we may be forced to adjust prices individually per enquiry.
 We do this to ensure that we offer the most accurate price.

 Should the above give rise to further questions, you are welcome to contact us.